Bill-Sullivan/ValpoRoboticsOORewrite/README.md

 Robotic-Football-All-In-Many
 =====

 This is the multi-file code for the robotic football team.
-The design philosophy behind this project is to divide the code amoung a number of classes file to make it easy to maintain and share code between robots.
+The design philosophy behind this project is to divide the code amoung a number of classes to make it easy to maintain and share code between robots.
 The abilities of the robot to be programmed are then chosen from a list of define statements in config.hpp, like so:

 In config.hpp:
 ````c++